Creating Python UDFs

 • The name of the Python function to call when the Python UDF is called.

 The name of the UDF does not need to match the name of the handler function written in Python.
-The CREATE FUNCTION statement associates the UDF name with the Python function.
+The HANDLER clause in the CREATE FUNCTION statement associates the UDF name with the Python function.

 For information about the data types of arguments, see SQL-Python Data Type Mappings.